How does the Points System work, and how can you maximise your chances?

 "Over 50% of all self-assessments are incorrect, and clients overestimate the number of points they might be able to claim in their Expression of Interest.

-To fulfil immigration requirements, your professional background - qualifications, work experience and a job offer - need to be aligned with each other very carefully.
+To meet immigration requirements, your professional background - qualifications, work experience and a job offer - need to be aligned with each other very carefully.
 This is where most errors occur."
 Dr Carsten Hallwass, Licensed Immigration Adviser.

 Our recommendation: If you are serious about migrating to New Zealand, do not take the risk of being rejected from the pool and get it right the first time!